 Now that your furniture is all clean, now is a good time to inspect the piece.
 Does it have any rough areas that need to be sanded?
 This step isn’t necessary if your piece is in good condition.
 If the finish is old and uneven, use a 220 grit sandpaper to smooth any rough areas and then wipe down with a cotton cloth to remove any leftover dust from the sanding.

-Then apply 1-2 coats of a primer, stain blocker.
+Next, apply 1-2 coats of a primer, stain blocker.
 I like BOSS by Dixie Belle Paint Co.
 It comes in clear and white.
 Since I’m painting this piece white, it makes more sense to use the white.
-Using the Boss in white will make the painting with white chalk mineral paint much easier to cover.
+Using the Boss in white will make the painting with white chalk mineral paint much easier to cover on this dresser.

 Furniture Painting Made Easy With Dixie Belle

 Today’s furniture painting has never been easier.
 Furniture paint has come a long way.
-My personal preference is Dixie Belle’s Mineral Chalk Paint.
-It’s smooth, creamy and easy to apply.
+My personal preference is Dixie Belle’s Chalk Mineral Chalk.
+It’s smooth, creamy, and easy to apply.
 I used two coats to cover this Mid Century Dresser with absolutely no streaking.
 Want to learn how to do that?
 CLICK HERE for the video.
 That’s it!
 It’s good to go!
 The paint will fully cure in 30 days and it is not necessary to use a sealer.
 But because it’s white, use a good topcoat.
 That makes it my go-to for quick and easy.
 Even a beginner can master this look!

 A Classic Look That’s Hard To Beat

-Even after the painting was and moving back inside my home, the kitten is still in love with it.
-I totally get it.
+Even after the painting was done and the piece was moved back inside my home, the silly kitten is still in love with it.
 Photobombing at its best!

 And I think the hardware made all the difference in the new country vibe.